Bully Ray Shares Original Plans For WWE Return, Says He’s Glad To Be With ROH

 Nearly one year to the date of D-Von and Bubba/Bully Ray’s WWE return, The Dudley Boyz announced their storyline retirement on the August 22, 2016 Monday Night RAW, as they chose not to re-sign with WWE.
 And while D-Von legitimately retired and went on to work backstage for WWE, his storyline brother chose to remain a free agent.

 All that had changed last Saturday when Bully Ray appeared at Ring of Honor’s Manhattan Mayhem event, chokeslamming ROH World Champion Adam Cole through a table.
-Several outlets, including the Inquisitr, reported that Ray had just signed a deal with the company, and it was also noted that he had come close to signing a big-money deal with Impact Wrestling.
+Several outlets, including the Inquisitr, reported that Ray had just signed a deal with the company, an it was also noted that he had come close to signing a big-money deal with Impact Wrestling.

-Bully Ray confirmed this to Sports Illustrated, saying he did get a “significant offer,” but he chose not to sign with Impact because he had accomplished all he had set out to accomplish while working for the company from 2005 to 2015.
+Bully Ray confirmed this to Sports Illustrated, saying he did get a “significant offer,” but chose not to sign with Impact because he had accomplished all he had set out to accomplish while working for the company from 2005 to 2015.

 “If I can’t go back some place and top what I did before, then it’s kind of pointless.
 I’m not blowing smoke up my own a** here, Bully Ray was the top heel in TNA.
 I generated ratings—me and Jeff Hardy drew TNA’s biggest house of all time at Lockdown, and I had my run with Hulk (Hogan) and with Sting.
 If you take a look at the landscape of TNA and their locker room, I don’t have anybody to top what I did before.”